Photography mdavid.com.au

 Sometimes the light just isn’t bright enough for your camera to get a decent exposure, even after doing all the clever stuff I’ve been talking about.

-Back in the old film days, we used fast film for low-light situations.
+Back in the old film days, we would have used fast film for those kinds of low-light situations.
 The same rules apply with digital.

 I haven’t discussed ISO until now because I figured you had enough to think about, and I won’t say too much more about it right now for the same reason.
 But here are a few things about ISO which are worth noting: